Feb. 1, 2019

 Those longer word counts may be blamed on the media spending a lot of time talking about what women wear.
 “It’s really blunt,” says Thomas.
 “They talk about their clothes more often, in ways that they don’t do about men.”

-Women face a far rougher ride in the media than their male counterparts, says Dr. Rebecca Sullivan, PhD, a women’s studies professor in the Department of English in UCalgary's Faculty of Arts who focusses on feminist media and cultural studies.
+Women face a far rougher ride in the media than their male counterparts, says Dr. Rebecca Sullivan, PhD, a women’s studies professor in the Department of English in UCalgary's Faculty of Arts who focuses on feminist media and cultural studies.
 “We still see a significant difference that is similar to what happens to women in the workplace in general,” she says.
 While male politicians are assessed for what they do — their policies and achievements — women are more often assessed on who they are and what they look like.

 You get a lot of name-calling that’s often very sexualized.